aannieyang/proc-toolchain/README.md

 4. Install pip [here](https://pip.pypa.io/en/stable/installation/)
    - Check you have pip installed by running `pip --version`
 5. Install required packages by running `pip install -r requirements.txt`

-## Updating the Autotester
-### From a Forked Repo (Recommended)
-1. Run `git remote add upstream https://github.com/ece350TA/proc-toolchain.git` to add the original repository as an upstream remote.
-2. Run `git fetch upstream` to pull new changes from the original repository.
-3. Run `git merge upstream/main` to merge the changes into your local main branch.

-**NOTE:** If the automatic merge in step 3 fails and you get a merge conflict (e.g., you edited one of the Python files), come to office hours for help.

-### From a Cloned Repo
-1. Run `git pull --no-rebase` to pull new changes from the remote repository.
-2. This may pull up a merge conflict editor.
-Type `:wq` and then press `Enter` to save and quit.

-**NOTE:** If the automatic merge in step 2 fails and you get a merge conflict (e.g., you edited one of the Python files), come to office hours for help.

 ## Usage
 1. Place your processor source files in the `main/proc` directory.